adferrand/dnsrobocert/README.md

 ### Certificates files permissions

-By default certificates files (`cert.pem`, `privkey.pem` ...) are accessible only to the user/group owning `/etc/letsencrypt`, which is root by default.
+By default certificates files (`cert.pem`, `privkey.pem`, _etc._) are accessible only to the user/group owning `/etc/letsencrypt`, which is **root** by default.
 It means that generated certificates cannot be used by non-root processes (in other containers or on the host).

 You can modify file mode of `/etc/letsencrypt/archive` and `/etc/letsencrypt/live` folders and their content to allow non-root processes to access the certificates.
 Set environment variables `CERTS_DIRS_MODE (default: 0750)` and `CERTS_FILES_MODE (default: 0640)` to modify directories and files mode respectivly.
 For example, a file mode of `0644` and directory mode of `0755` will open access to everyone.